ikpil/UniNetty/README.md

 ## 🚀 Features

-- **Unity Compatibility** : Integrate DotNetty's functionality into Unity projects, simplifying the implementation of networking features.
+- **Unity3D Compatibility** : Integrate DotNetty's functionality into Unity projects, simplifying the implementation of networking features.
 - **Unified API for various transport types** : blocking and non-blocking socket
 - **Flexible Event Model** : Based on a flexible and extensible event model which allows clear separation of concerns
 - **Highly Customizable Thread Model** : single thread, one or more thread pools such as SEDA